Quantum Speedup for Graph Sparsification, Cut Approximation and Laplacian Solving: Quantum Algorithm for Shortest-Path Trees

 Given an integer $d \in \natural$ with $d \leq N/2$, the problem $\minfind(d,f,g)$ requires to output a subset $I \subseteq [N]$ of size $|I| = \min\{d,M\}$, such that \begin{itemize} \item $g(i) \neq g(j)$ for all distinct $i,j \in I$, and \item for all $j \in [N] \backslash I$ and $i \in I$, if $f(j) < f(i)$, then $f(i') \leq f(j)$ for some $i' \in I$ with $g(i') = g(j)$. \end{itemize} \begin{proposition}[{\cite[Theorem 3.4]{durr2006quantum}}] There is a quantum algorithm to solve $\minfind(d,f,g)$ in time $\tO(\sqrt{Nd} \log(1/\delta))$ with success probability at least $1-\delta$.
 The algorithm requires $O(\log N)$ qubits and a QRAM of $\tO(d)$ bits. \end{proposition}

 The quantum algorithm for constructing a shortest-path tree effectively implements Dijkstra's algorithm, which we recall below for completeness.
-The algorithm assigns a ``cost'' to any (ordered) pair of vertices $u,v$ by setting
+The algorithm assigns a ``cost'' to any (ordered) pair of nodes $u,v$ by setting

 We define the \emph{component} of a node $v_0$ as the smallest subset $S \subseteq V$ such that $v_0 \in S$ and either $|E(S,V \backslash S)| = 0$ or $\min\{w(u,v) \mid (u,v) \in E(S,V \backslash S)\} = \infty$.